alokmavi/java-dsa-practice/README.md

 - Find first occurrence of element (recursion)
 - Find last occurrence of element (recursion)
 - Print all occurrences of an element

+## Day 24
+- Print all subsequences of a string
+- Print all subsets of an array
+- Count subsequences with given sum
+- Print one subsequence with given sum